Premises Liability

 • Whether or not the accident or injury could be reasonably foreseen

-• Whether the owner of the property has made a reasonable effort to place warning signs or make repairs
+• Whether the property owner has made a reasonable effort to place warning signs or make repairs

-In cases where the owner of the property has failed to make reasonable repairs, put up warning signs, or has otherwise failed to maintain the property, they may be liable for the accident and/or injuries that have occurred on the property.
+In cases where the property owner has failed to make reasonable repairs, put up warning signs, or has otherwise failed to maintain the property, they may be liable for the accident and/or serious injuries that have occurred on the property.
 If you have been the victim of an injury that occurred on another person’s or company’s property, you may be entitled to compensation.

-Determining premises liability can be challenging, however, attorney Paul C. Galm has had extensive experience and successes in proving a property owner is liable for a particular injury.
+Determining premises liability can be challenging, however, Oregon slip and fall attorney Paul C. Galm has had extensive experience and successes in proving a property owner is liable for a particular injury.
 He will investigate the accident and the circumstances surrounding it in full in order to secure your right to full and fair compensation for your injuries.

-Slip & fall accidents occur every day in Portland and Beaverton, and most of them are insignificant or only cause minor injuries.
-However, some slip & fall accidents are more serious, causing debilitating injuries and in some cases, even death.
+Slip and fall accidents occur every day in Oregon, and most of them are insignificant or only cause minor injuries.
+However, some slip and fall accidents are more serious, causing debilitating injuries and in some cases, even death.

-Common injuries caused by severe slip & fall accidents include:
+Common injuries caused by premises liability accidents include:

 • Emergency medical treatment